Kumana National Park Bird Watching Safari Tour

 Peaks:

-April to July: It's the breeding/nesting period for many birds.
+- April to July: It's the breeding/nesting period for many birds.

-basic info on how to get to the Kumana National Park
+Basic info on how to get to the Kumana National Park

-Several are the routes to the park:
+Several routes lead to the park:

 You can also hire a jeep or a car to reach the park for 1 hour's drive from Arugam Bay.